barnesv17/WebSys/JamSesh/READme.md

 Navigate to your host JamSesh folder and start JamSeshing!

-### Home Page
+### Home Page / Log-in Page

-Log in with your email and password.
+Users log in with email and password.
-If you're not registered, please sign up with your email, username, and password.
-You'll be redirected to user-profile page when signing up is completed.
+If not registered, users sign up with an email, username, and password.
+User will be redirected to user-profile page when signing up is completed.

+If the user already has an account, log in with an registered email and password

 ### User Profile Page